Despairon/Gravity_modelling/README.md

 mouse - look up/down/left/right;
 w/a/s/d - move;
 shift - toggle 3x speed acceleration;
+pageUp - increase mass coefficient;
+pageDown - decrease mass coefficient;
-1 - create gravity center with mass 10^15 kg's;
+(mass coefficient defines the mass of the object to be created.
+The mass will be like 10^coeff.
+It changes with step 1) 1 - create gravity center with defined mass (in development);
-2 - create object in random place with mass 10^6 kg's;
+2 - create object in random place with defined mass (in development);
 3 - turn on the gravity;
 esc - exit.